electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/variants/_index.md

 ![Audi RS e-tron GT](rs-e-tron-gt.jpg "Audi RS e-tron GT")

-Audi RS e-tron GT looks the same as Audi e-tron GT but have a higher equipment trim with more equipment as standard.
+Audi RS e-tron GT looks the same as Audi e-tron GT but has a higher equipment trim with more equipment as standard.

 With a power output of 475kW (645HP) in boost mode, Audi RS e-tron GT goes 0-100km/h in only 3.3 seconds.
 This makes it the most powerful RS-model ever.
 The large battery on 93.4kWh gross (83.7kWh) gives it a WLTP-range between 433-472km (269-293 miles).